JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 3. (λx.y.y)(λdummy.((λs.(λx.y.y)(λdummy.(s s)))(λs.(λx.y.y)(λdummy.(s s))))) =>
 2. (λy.y)
 ```

-because of the `λdummy` lambda abstraction in the way, the argument to `λx.y.y` is not evaluated any further, and the entire λ-expression terminates.
+because the `λdummy` lambda abstraction is in the way, the argument to `λx.y.y` is not evaluated any further, and the entire λ-expression terminates.
 Let's look at a slightly different example to see how the function we pass to the higher-order recursive function `(λs.f(λdummy.(s s))(λs.f(λdummy.(s s))))` must now choose to explicitly evaluate the thunks.
-In the first example below I will substitute `λx.y.y` for `λx.y.x` a λ-expression that does not terminate, even under **Normal Order** evaluation, when the recursive function is applied to it.
+In the first example below I substitute `λx.y.y` for `λx.y.x` a λ-expression that does not terminate, even under **Normal Order** evaluation, when the recursive function is applied to it.
 However, with the extra layer of thunks, we safely reach a **Weak Head Normal Form**.
 This is because the function `λx.y.x` does not explicitly evaluate the recursive function.
-Below the dashed line we can see what happens when we use a function that explicitly evaluate the thunk, `λx.y.x <λ-expr>`, which applies the value `<λ-expr>` (a stand in for any λ-term) to the recursive function to keep it recursing.
+Below the dashed line we can see what happens when we use a function that explicitly evaluates the thunk, `λx.y.x <λ-expr>`, which applies the value `<λ-expr>` (a stand in for any λ-term) to the recursive function to keep it recursing.

 ```
 1. (λf.(λs.f(λdummy.(s s)))(λs.f(λdummy.(s s))))(λx.y.x)                                             =>
 2. (λs.(λx.y.x)(λdummy.(s s)))(λs.(λx.y.x)(λdummy.(s s)))                                            =>